TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 > See script *part_load_operation.py* in *docs/examples/air_conditioning/example_05*

-After the cooling load calculation of the single-zone building and the design of the air-cooling system, the operation of the air-cooling system under part-load conditions can be simulated on an hourly basis during a selected day of the year.
+After calculating the cooling load of the single-zone building and designing the air-cooling system, the operation of the air-cooling system under part-load conditions can be simulated on an hourly basis during a selected day of the year.

-For this, we will need a thermal model of the single-zone building to enable the calculation of the hourly cooling loads in the building.
-We will use our `ExpositionHall`-model that we developed in the script *exposition_hall.py* (see *docs/examples/cooling_load_calc/example_01*).
+For this, we need the thermal model of the single-zone building to enable the calculation of the hourly cooling loads in the building.
+In this example we will take the thermal model of the exposition hall in *docs/examples/cooling_load_calc/example_08*.

-Let us consider a single-zone air-cooling system with an additional heating coil downstream of the cooling coil.
+We consider a single-zone air-cooling system with an additional heating coil downstream of the cooling coil.

 From the cooling load calculation of the building and the design calculation